 - While the ITR1 can be filed both online as well as offline, the offline mode is reserved for people above the age of 80 years and/or an individual or a HUF having an income of not more than INR 5 Lakhs.

 You shall require to keep certain documents handy before you begin with the process of filing your ITR1.
-These include your Form16, Form 26AS, deduction receipts (if any), PAN, and bank passbooks & other investment certificates (FD, etc.)
+These include your Form16, Form 26AS, deduction receipts (if any), PAN, and bank passbooks & other investment certificates (FD, and so on.)